dev-xo/barebones-stack/README.md

 - Linting with [ESLint](https://eslint.org/)
 - Code formatting with [Prettier](https://prettier.io/)
 - Static Types with [TypeScript](https://www.typescriptlang.org/)
+- Support for Javascript developers with continuous updates over time.

+### We've got a 🐘 [PostgreSQL](https://github.com/dev-xo/barebones-postgres-stack) version also.

 Would you like to change something?
 Fork it, change it, and use `npx create-remix --template your/repo`!<br/>
 Make it your own.
 Learn more about [Remix Stacks](https://remix.run/stacks).